Hennepin County’s Drop-Off Facilities in Brooklyn Park and Bloomington are open with limited operations and new safety procedures due to COVID-19.

 - The free product center (where residents pick up usable items dropped off by other residents) is closed

-- Payment: credit and debit cards only (Visa, Discover, Mastercard).
-For safety, we're temporarily not accepting cash or checks.
+- Payment: Cash, check, credit and debit cards (Visa, Discover, Mastercard) accepted

 - Gas cans must be left to be emptied will not be returned